Did the headline pique your interest?

-And this is focused on a mash of a few areas:
+So, this thought is a mash of a few areas:

 1) The disconnection of degrees.

-2) Why more courses, accreditations and degrees aren’t the answer for most of us as we continue to develop (and I say most as doctors, psychiatrists, lawyers etc need these for safety reasons).
+2) Why more courses, accreditations and degrees aren’t the only answer for development (and I say most, as doctors, psychiatrists, lawyers etc need these for safety reasons).

 3) Societies’ fixation on a model more linked to social status than one of benefit in a fast-paced and continuously adaptable environment.